ShawnDelaineBellazanJr/com.example.projectname/docs/guides/memory-storage.md

 - If `artifacts.sha256` missing: add hashing to post‑run.
 - If average score < τ: schedule rubric revision in prompts.
 - If DB size > threshold: archive old runs to cold storage.

+---

+## PMCR-O Loop Execution
+- Planner: Define the minimal schema and ingestion cadence.
+- Maker: Ingest runs/artifacts/metrics into SQLite deterministically.
+- Checker: Run integrity queries (null hashes, missing rows) and compute indices.
+- Reflector: Compare query utility vs. cost; refine schema only when needed.
+- Orchestrator: Schedule compaction/archival and refresh indices.

+## Meta-Commentary
+- Meta-Note: The page declares contracts and checks it expects from itself and the ingestion scripts to remain a living spec.